genuine-linux/genuine-dna/README.md

 If you finished sucessfully latest bootstrap (step 6) you should have a bootable system.

-If you need to chroot to your new system you can use the following script:
+If you need to chroot into your new system you can use the following script:

 ```
 ./7.chroot.sh